akofman/cordova-plugin-dbmeter/README.md

 ```
 cordova plugin add cordova-plugin-dbmeter
 ```
-The iOS part is written in Swift so you also have to install the [Swift support plugin](https://github.com/akofman/cordova-plugin-add-swift-support) in your project (See this [config](https://github.com/akofman/cordova-plugin-dbmeter/blob/master/app/config.xml) as an example).
+The iOS part is written in Swift so the [Swift support plugin](https://github.com/akofman/cordova-plugin-add-swift-support) is configured as a dependency in [config.xml](https://github.com/akofman/cordova-plugin-dbmeter/blob/master/app/config.xml).

 ## Supported Platforms